 - Alzheimer’s disease and other forms of dementia.

 Caregivers help with many tasks.
 These include shopping, preparing and eating food, cleaning, taking medicine, bathing, and dressing.
 Caregivers also provide company and emotional support.

 Some caregivers are paid.
 Many are friends or family members of the person who needs care.
 Providing care for a loved one can be rewarding.
 But it can also be very challenging.

 Caring for a loved one who is seriously ill is never easy.
-You are often “on call” almost all the time.
-It may be hard for you to juggle the different parts of your life.
+You are often “on call” most of the time.
+It makes it hard to juggle the other parts of your life.
 This could include work, chores, caring for children, and caring for the person who is sick.
 You may feel like you don’t have any free time.